couchbaselabs/docs-ng/content/couchbase-manual-2.2/introduction-to-couchbase-server.markdown

 ensure that the nodes in your cluster have the available RAM to support your chosen RAM quota configuration.

-For more information on changing Couchbase Quotas, see **Couldn't resolve xref
-tag: couchbase-admin-tasks-quotas**.

 <a id="couchbase-introduction-architecture-vbuckets"></a>